How important is freshness?

 |Total Oxidation |

-As an extra measure to ensure that fish oil freshness is maintained across the spectrum, each and every batch of our Omega 3 / DHA Fish Oil is comprehensively tested by independent government certified laboratories.
+To ensure that fish oil freshness is maintained across all our products at all times, each and every batch of our Omega 3/DHA Fish Oil products are tested by independent, certified laboratories.
 The laboratory used depends on the test being carried out.
-We use two labs, namely: Cawthron Laboratories and AsureQuality Laboratories.
+We use two labs, namely: Cawthron Laboratories and AsureQuality.